Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 ### Data Extraction

-According to the configuration option `use_storage_duckdb`, if is true, the data is loaded into a persistent DuckDB database file located in the Neovim data directory (e.g., `~/.local/share/nvim/data_explorer/data_explorer.duckdb`).
+According to the configuration option `use_storage_duckdb`, if is true, the data is loaded into a persistent DuckDB database file located in the Neovim cache directory (`~/.cache/nvim/data_explorer/data_explorer.db`).

 **Advantage**: